 Mechanic - Filled Licensed mechanic required.
 Responsibile for the maintenance and safety of our vehicle fleet.
 Includes the transportation fleet, work vehicles, and heavy equipment.
 Oversees the mechanic's apprentice and operational training of heavy equipment operators.
 2+ year commitment.

-Waterworks Lead - Filled Licensed plumber preferred but not required.
+Waterworks Lead - Open October 2019 Licensed plumber preferred but not required.
 Responsible for the operation, maintenance, and repair of our water filtration plant, water distribution system, septic/sewage systems, building plumbing, hydronic heating systems, and the Jacuzzi.
 Once here, must be willing to acquire Washington State DOH WTPO-1 and WDM-1 waterworks licenses.
 Oversees a water works apprentice.
 2+ year commitment.

 Contact Staffing for information about how to apply for these positions.